The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Brook couldn't reach him with her power as she struggled against the man between them.
 Both of them were using concussive forces but their attacks couldn't reach other.

 However, the repeated impacts were causing damage to the burning bank.
 Wood and embers plummeted around them.
 The floor beneath everyone cracked and shuddered with each magical blast.

 Linsan focused on the vault but the flames had risen up and her way was blocked.
-She growled with frustration, she needed to help Brook and she was useless with an instrument; not that she knew what to do but Til was obviously adept at using music to attack.
+She growled with frustration, she needed to help Brook and she was useless without an instrument; not that she had any skills against a man more adept at using music to attack.

 The ground shuddered violently as boards split apart.
 Jets of flames rose up around all of them.

-“Bring it down, May!” bellowed Til as he backed into the tunnel.
+“Bring it down, May!” bellowed Til as he backed into the burning hole in the back.

 May grinned and began to clap fast and hard.
 Heat and fire gathered around him, punching the air as his powers hammered against Brook.

 Brook clapped back, but she had to move faster as the flames engulfed her.